 Tampa Wrongful Death Lawyers

 When a loved one dies, carrying on with your life and coping with loss and grief can be very difficult.
-If the death was caused by someone else’s negligent or wrongful action, however, this difficulty may be deeply intensified by serious questions about why your loved one had to die and how you can hold the responsible party accountable for causing the death.
+If someone else’s negligence or wrongful act caused the death, your grief may feel even heavier.
+You may face painful questions about why your loved one had to die.
+You may also wonder how to hold the responsible party accountable.

 It is, of course, impossible to turn back time and prevent the actions that led to your loved one’s death.
 However, you may be able to come to some acceptance and achieve a sense of justice by holding the responsible party accountable through a wrongful death lawsuit.

-If you recently lost a family member and you believe his/her death was due to someone else’s wrongful action or negligence, talking with an experienced Tampa wrongful death lawyer can help you determine if you want to file a wrongful death lawsuit.
-The trusted Tampa wrongful death attorneys at Dennis Hernandez & Associates, PA have helped many surviving family members throughout the state obtain justice and are committed to helping you hold those responsible for your loved one’s death accountable for their actions.
+If you recently lost a family member and believe someone else’s negligence caused their death, seek legal guidance.
+Speaking with an experienced Tampa wrongful death lawyer can help you decide whether to file a lawsuit.
+The trusted attorneys at Dennis Hernandez Injury Attorneys have helped many families across Florida seek justice.
+We are committed to holding the responsible parties accountable for the loss of your loved one.

 What Is Considered a Wrongful Death in Florida?

-According to Section 768.19 of the Florida Wrongful Death Act, a wrongful death is the death of a person that is caused by the wrongful act, negligence, default, or breach of contract or warranty of any other person.
-In other words, almost any type of accident that was caused by someone else’s wrongful or negligent actions and resulted in a victim’s death could be considered a wrongful death.
+Section 768.19 of the Florida Wrongful Death Act says a wrongful death occurs when someone dies due to another person’s wrongful act, negligence, default, or breach of contract or warranty.
+In other words, almost any accident caused by someone else’s negligence — if it results in death — may qualify as a wrongful death under Florida law.

 A surgical error that resulted in a patient’s death, a fatal truck accident caused by a distracted driver, a fatal fall from a defective ladder, or a drowning at an unsafe pool, may, for example, all provide the basis for a wrongful death lawsuit.
 In general, wrongful deaths occur due to:

 - Car accidents – According to the National Center for Injury Prevention and Control, car accidents are a leading cause of unintentional injury deaths in the U.S., with approximately 40,000 accident-related deaths occurring each year.
-When a fatal accident is caused by a distracted, impaired, speeding or in other ways negligent driver, these deaths are considered wrongful deaths.
+When a distracted, impaired, or speeding driver causes a fatal accident, the law considers that death a wrongful death.

 - Workplace accidents – Fatal accidents can occur at any workplace, but they are especially prevalent among workers in the construction, transportation, and law enforcement industries.